 What they had was a “champion.”
 Someone in the UK who was respected, could make a major gift to the campaign and believed so strongly in the project that it became their passion.
 The other day I received the article about the opening ceremony and the dignitaries from the US and UK who attended.
 This is the beginning of an amazing journey for this organization.
 I’m sure that 100 years from now a large group of supporters will celebrate its 100th Anniversary.

 There is a saying that if your vision can be accomplished in your lifetime then it’s not big enough.
 I’m sure many of the organizations that started 100 years ago could have never envisioned where they would be.
-One only has to look at the humble beginnings of the many educational institutions in this country to understand the power of vision and a commitment to it.
+One only has to look at the humble beginnings of the many educational institutions in this country to understand the power of an organization’s vision and a commitment to it.

 Keep dreaming big.
 There are plenty of people who will tell you it can’t be done.
 Find the right person who will come alongside you and be your champion.
 If you don’t have one yet, then go out and find them.